Learning Sub-Pixel Disparity Distribution for Light Field Depth Estimation: Experiments

-We evaluate our method on the real-world LF images taken with a Lytro Illum camera \cite{bok2016geometric} and a moving camera mounted on a gantry \cite{vaish2008new}.
-We use the model trained on the HCI dataset directly for inference. \Cref{fig:real} illustrates that our method can produce more accurate disparity maps than EPINet \cite{shin2018epinet} and OACC-Net \cite{wang2022occlusion}, such as the boom of the scene \textit{Truck} and the background of the scene \textit{Dinosaur}.
-It clearly demonstrates the generalization capability of our method.
-Please refer to the supplemental material for additional comparisons.
+In order to validate the generalization ability of our method, we compare it with the mainstream methods in various scenes.
+We employ the model trained on the HCI dataset directly for inference.
+First, we compare the visual results achieved by SPO \cite{zhang2016robust}, EPINET \cite{shin2018epinet}, and our method on the old HCI LF dataset \cite{vaish2008new}.
+As shown in Fig.~\ref{fig: real_3}, our results exhibit sharp edges and less noise in comparison with other methods, such as the scene \textit{Papilon} and \textit{monasRoom}.
+We also evaluate our method on the real-world LF images taken with a Lytro Illum camera \cite{bok2016geometric} and a moving camera mounted on a gantry \cite{vaish2008new}.
+Fig. \ref{fig: real} illustrates that our method can produce more accurate disparity maps than SPO \cite{zhang2016robust} and EPINet \cite{shin2018epinet}, such as the boom of the scene \textit{Truck} and the background of the scene \textit{Dinosaur}.
+It clearly demonstrates the superior generalization capability of our approach.